morph-l2/morph-doc/docs/how-morphism-works/responsive-validity-proof/3-how-rvp-applied.md

 ## TL;DR

 1. Validators will need to constantly verify the transactions and new state sequencers submitted to Layer 1.
-2. If they find the txns & states are not correct, they will initial the challenge.
+2. If they find the transactions & states are not correct, they will initial the challenge.
 3. Sequencers need to answer the challenge by providing ZK-Proof and pass verification
 4. If Sequencer can't finish the verification process during a certain period, the fraud behavior is settled.

 :::tip

-In this sections, the two challenger counter parties would be referred as the role in the challenge process sometime.
+In this section, the two challenger counter parties would be referred to as the role in the challenge process sometimes.

 - Challenger is Validator
 - The challenged is Sequencer